 - If required, American Express will send a claims form.
 Fill out this form and gather copies of any requested documents.

 - Send your claim forms and documentation to American Express within 90 days of your loss date.
-You can review your claims status online through the claims portal.
+You can review the status of your claim online through the claims portal.

-While it currently lacks some insurance options offered by competitors, such as travel interruption or cancellation insurance, you can still find excellent American Express cards offering a mix of travel insurance perks.
-Compare your options to find out which American Express card is for you or take a look at some other cards with great travel insurance benefits.
+While American Express cards currently lack some insurance options offered by competitors, such as travel emergency assistance, you can still find excellent Amex cards offering a mix of travel insurance perks.
+Compare your options to find out which American Express travel card is for you or take a look at some other cards with great travel insurance benefits.